TEST 1: ‘Dry’ Engine Compression Test

 I want to stress slightly warmed up, because you do have to remove the spark plugs and you should never remove spark plugs from an engine that's hot (the main reason being that you could damage the spark plug threads in the cylinder heads as you remove them).

-Now, this isn't a super critical thing, so if your particular pickup or SUV doesn't start, don't worry about the engine's temperature during the compression test (you'll still get results you can use).
+Now, this isn't a super critical thing, so if your particular Dodge/Jeep SUV (or pickup) doesn't start, don't worry about the engine's temperature during the compression test (you'll still get results you can use).

 This step is important because it will prevent fuel from being injected into the cylinder as you do the compression test, so don't skip it.

 Remove all of the spark plugs.
 As your taking them out, be careful and don't drop any of them on the floor, or you could cause the spark plug's ceramic insulator to break, and this will cause a misfire!

 Install the compression tester.
 Thread the engine compression gauge into the spark plug hole for the number 1 engine cylinder.
 Hand tighten the compression gauge only!
 Do not use any type of tool to get it tight.

 When ready, crank the engine as you observe the needle on the compression tester's gauge.

 Once the needle on the gauge stops climbing, have your helper stop cranking the engine.